leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

 playerPosition :: Coroutine KeyboardInput Position
 ```

-Events are simply time varying lists, where the list contains the events that occur during the current time-step.
+Events are simply time-varying lists, where the list contains the events that occur during the current time-step.

 ```haskell
 type Event a = [a]
 ```

-Since they are time varying values, events too depend on other time varying values.
+Since they are time-varying values, events too depend on other time-varying values.
 So for example

 ```haskell
 playerCollisions :: Coroutine Position (Event Collision)